rfennell/AzurePipelines/Extensions/WikiUpdater/readme.md

 To find the correct URL

 1. Load the WIKI in a browser
 1. Look in lower right of any WIKI pages.
 It will be in the form https://github.com/rfennell/AzurePipelines.wiki.git.
-This is the full URL needed, but you only require part of it for this task.
+This is the full URL needed, **but you only require part of it for this task**.
 1. The part you need to add as the repo parameter for this task is everything after the // i.e github.com/rfennell/AzurePipelines.wiki.git

 ### Authentication

-There are two ways this task can authenticate, either using the URL where the credentials are passed as part of the URL in the form
+There are two ways this task can authenticate, either putting the credentials in the URL in the form

 ```
 const remote = `https://${user}:${password}@${repo}`;